-Trusts are not legally recognised in mainland Portugal.
+As a general rule, trusts are not recognised for tax purposes in Portugal.

-Note, however, that Decree-Law (352-A/88, of 3 October), with effect in the Autonomous Region of Madeira, admits the possibility of incorporation of offshore trusts established under a foreign law that recognises this juridical institute as long the activity carried out by it is within the institutional framework of the Madeira Free Trade Zone (the trust becomes incorporated within this free trade zone).
+By way of exception, the Decree-Law (352-A/88, of 3 October), with effect in the Autonomous Region of Madeira, admits the possibility of incorporation of an offshore trust established under a foreign law that recognises this juridical institute, as long as the activity carried out by it is within the institutional framework of the Madeira Free Trade Zone (the trust becomes incorporated within this free trade zone).
 Offshore trusts incorporated under a foreign law are recognised for all purposes regarding the Madeira Free Trade Zone.